MaastrichtU-IDS/fair-test/README.md

 )
 ```

-Create a `.env` file to provide informations used for the API, such as contact and host URL, e.g.:
+Create a `.env` file to provide informations used for the API, such as contact details and the host URL (note that you don't need to change it for localhost in development), e.g.:

 ```bash
 HOST="metrics.api.fair-enough.semanticscience.org"